-I have very few memories from child.
+I have very few memories from childhood.
 What few I have that are my own (Not stories told to me or remembered through pictures), are negative memories, But God.
 I am the youngest of five siblings, my oldest brother is ten years older and the closest in age sibling died at birth two years before I was born.

-Growing up initially we went to church as a family (I don’t remember this, I just know through stories and pictures) the large Baptist church in town.
+Growing up initially we went to church as a family (I don’t remember this, I just know through stories and pictures) at the large Baptist church in town.
 My mom taught the 2-year-old class – including me.
 We participated in all church functions.
 We were actively involved in anything the church put on – singing, skits, programs.
 Somewhere along the way, probably when I started school, we rode the church bus as my mom went back to work and worked on Sundays.
-I have a lot of memories of the church bus rides and learned to serve during those rides leading praise and worship in transit.
+I have a lot of memories of the church bus rides and learned to serve during those rides, leading praise and worship in transit.

 My first real memories were in kindergarten.
 I remember that my dad always had my oldest sister behind closed doors.
 I didn’t like it, not because I knew what was happening, but because she had my dad’s attention.
 It made me jealous, but God was protecting me.
 One day I came home and my mom sat me on the floor with my siblings and said “your dad is in jail, he molested your sister.”
 I had no clue what that meant, only that for some time after I spent a lot of time with my aunt and cousin and my dad wasn’t around.
 When my dad was released from jail he lived with my grandmother for some time and one time hid in the closet when DHS came to visit.
 I still didn’t understand but God did.
 I knew He was who we turned to.
 We went for counseling – well they did.
 I sat outside a brown door with my other sister, except one time.
 Otherwise those meetings were followed by root beer floats.

 We also spent a lot of time at church, we parked at a small church on Sunday and Wednesday nights and drove to church as a family.
-Then we would have S cream and go to the park.
+Then we would have Ice cream and go to the park.
 We also had meetings, well my parents did, with the Pastors.
 So I spent a lot of time in the church, I learned that’s where you turn when you have a problem.

-My next clear memories surrounded my childhood best friend, second and third grade we were inseparable, unless she was sick.
+My next clear memories surrounded my childhood best friend.
+In second and third grade we were inseparable, unless she was sick.
 I didn’t see her if she was sick, my parents never took me to the hospital.
 Then one day my mom got the call that she had died.
 I stood in the hallway, and said “I won’t cry.”
 And then the tears flowed.
 I don’t remember my parents comforting me at all.
 The following day my oldest sister did her best to comfort me.
 She took me to big church with her, and when the pastor talked about death and I started crying uncontrollably, she took me for ice cream.
 Neither of my parents took me to the funeral, my aunt did.
 I didn’t go to the cemetery, it would be thirty years before I did that on my own.

 At some point, my dad moved back in to the home.
 It would be several decades, but when I asked my mom why she stayed, she told me that God told her to forgive Him and stay.
 I admit that once I understood what he did, forgiveness by my mom was not something that ever crossed my mind as to why she would stay with a man who raped her teenage daughter.
 Regardless, he came back home and life continued.
 I have intermittent memories of events going forward, but could not create a timeline of those events.